anna-hi/pui-hw/final-project1/README.md

    * What does it add to your website?
 (2 sentences max)
 2. Name of tool2

+1. React.js

+I wanted to use React to familiarize myself with the framework as I know most developers in the real world would not be coding in vanilla JS.
+In addition, I think using React would also help me simplify some things as opposed to not using it.
+I used it for the entirety of the proect.
+It doesn't necessarily add anything directly to my website but more for the actual code.

+2. Motion (JS animation library)

+I chose to use Motion because it helped simplify adding animations to my website.
+Motion offered alot of functions that were easy to understand from its documents as opposed to other JS libraries.
+I used it for load, scroll, and hover animations.
+It makes my website more fun and engaging to interact with.

 ## Part 4: Design Iteration

 Describe how you iterated on your prototypes, if at all, including any changes you made to your original design while you were implementing your website and the rationale for the changes.
 (4-8 sentences max)

+During group critique session in lab, the main suggestion that was made was to include my digitally drawn flowers with the project names in order to maintain the same appeal as the hero section.
+I decided to include this as I thought that it would help the visual appeal of the website as you scrolled.
+Otherwise, there was relatively minimal critique on the design of the website.

 ## Part 5: Implementation Challenge

 What challenges did you experience in implementing your website?
 (2-4 sentences max)

+The main challenges I had while implementing was responsiveness and routing issues when using React.
+In my individual project pages, I had included a different colored background at the top of the page, and that was extremely difficult to deal with for responsiveness.
+For routing, there were some complications with React and I referred to Lab E instructions for help.

 ## Part 6: Generative AI Use and Reflection